 Advocate of the programme, Emma Hygate, Prevent Education Officer, had this to say: ‘I have taken part in the Linking Project and can see the positive impact it has on young people in terms of giving them access to a multi-cultural experience where organically there may otherwise be limited opportunities. the project…is a place for our younger members of society to learn about other people in a safe and stimulating environment’

-This year our teachers have been surprised at how their SEN pupils have engaged with other children: ‘Our SEN children really made connections with other children we were linked with,’ Teacher from Ash Green Primary School.
+Last year, during face to face linking, some teachers expressed their surprise at how their SEN pupils engaged with other children: ‘Our SEN children really made connections with other children we were linked with,’ Teacher from Ash Green Primary School.
 ‘For one of our children with behavioural issues the project has had a positive impact, the conversations with the other children kept them engaged,’ Teacher from Mount Pellon.

 Pupils enjoyed visiting Bankfield Museum: ‘I didn’t think it would have been that much fun’, child from Mount Pellon Academy; and teachers also found many benefits on the day: ‘The enthusiasm of the staff, the organisation of the day really helped our children that were nervous.’
 ‘As a school, we are predominately White British so one boy was really excited to have a Muslim partner and kept asking lovely questions to his partner to find out about his way of life.’
 ‘The children from Old Town were very mature and caring towards my class.’
 ‘Very enlightening for our children to meet others of a different/no faith and of a completely different cultural background.’
 Teacher from Parkinson Lane School.